Yandex Cloud

 • It must start with a letter and cannot end with a hyphen.

-3. Assign the vpc.user role and the managed-mongodb.editor role or higher to your Yandex Cloud account.
-These roles allow you to create a cluster.
+3. Assign the vpc.user role and the managed-mongodb.editor role (or higher) to your Yandex Cloud account.
+These roles provide the permissions needed to create a cluster.

 Note

-If you are unable to manage roles, contact your cloud or organization administrator.
+If you cannot manage roles, contact your cloud or organization administrator.

-4. You can connect to DB clusters from both inside and outside Yandex Cloud:
+4. You can connect to database clusters both from within and outside Yandex Cloud:

-• To connect from inside Yandex Cloud, create a VM in the same cloud network as the DB cluster (with Linux).
+• To connect from within Yandex Cloud, create a Linux-based VM in the same cloud network as your database cluster.

-• To connect to the cluster from the internet, request public access to hosts when creating the cluster.
+• To connect to your cluster from the internet, request public access to its hosts when creating it.

 Note